-Schizophrenia genes increase chance of IQ lossFebruary 21st, 2013 in Psychology & Psychiatry /
+Schizophrenia genes increase chance of IQ lossFebruary 21, 2013 in Medicine & Health / Psychology & Psychiatry

 People who are at greater genetic risk of schizophrenia are more likely to see a fall in IQ as they age, even if they do not develop the condition.